Understanding Guard and Deref in Rust

 Detailed Explanation of Serial Ports, COM Ports, TTL, RS-232, and RS-485 Differences

-Point: 1.
-The serial port and COM port refer to physical interface types (hardware).
-TTL, RS-232, and RS-485 refer to signal level standards (electrical signals).
+1. The serial port and COM port refer to the physical interface form (hardware), while TTL, RS-232, and RS-485 refer to the level standards (electrical signals).
 2. When connecting devices, generally only GND, RX, and TX are connected.
-The Vcc or +3.3V power line is usually not connected to avoid conflicts with the power supply of … Read more
+The Vcc or +3.3V power line is not connected to avoid conflicts with the power supply of … Read more

 Understanding Serial Interfaces: COM, UART, USB, and More